xkeshav/dotfiles/angular/Angular1_Style_Guide.md

 _base.less_ contains all basic and default css _variable.less_ contains all variables such as colors and images location

-- Use BEM (Block Element Modifier) model while decakring custom css
+- Use BEM (Block Element Modifier) model while declaring custom css

 _header--title_size_